 For the full chart of industries, see the source chart from U.S. News.

-This number is not meant to serve as the right ROI for everyone.
-Of course, variations like the cost of tuition, the job you have, the non-financial benefits from attending school and many other factors can affect the outcome.
+Numbers are not meant to serve as the right ROI for everyone.
+Of course, variations like the cost of tuition, the job you have, the non-financial benefits from attending school, and many other factors can affect the outcome.

 Alternative MBA Options